 Practice - Every athlete is expected to attend every practice.
 Any season long conflicts with track (i.e.: club sports, work, other school activities) must be discussed with the head coach at the beginning of the season.
 Practices are extremely important, because that's how we prepare for competition.
 Good track athletes are made through lots of consistent, hard work.
 Missing a practice is a missed opportunity to better yourself and the team.
 Practices will be held every day after school beginning at 3:15.
-Depending on the day, the workout, and the event your child is in; they may be over as early as 5:00 or may last until 6:00.
+Depending on the day, the workout, and the event your child is in; they may be over as early as 5:00 or may last until 5:30.
 Please be flexible until you and your child get a better feeling of when practice will end.
 Arriving late or leaving a practice early will result in a tardy.
 After two unexcused tardies, an athlete will be ineligible for the next meet.
 A third tardy will result being ineligible for another meet, and a phone call to the parents.
 A fourth tardy will result in being dismissed from the team.
 One unexcused absence from practice will result in being ineligible for the next meet, and a phone call to the parents.
 Two unexcused absences will result in being dismissed from the team.

-ITUINS OF OF i ai ai cib/ offereab ed instenees

-1 2 3 4

-Tardy Warning Ineligible for Ineligible for Dismissed

-next meet another meet and phone from the team
+1 2 3 4 Tardy Warning Ineligible for next meet Ineligible for another meet and phone call to parents Dismissed from the team Unexcused Absence Ineligible for next meet and phone call to parents Dismissed from the team

-call to

-parents

-Unexcused Ineligible Dismissed

-Absence for next from the team

-meet and

-phone call

-to parents